-The ESJF is delighted to announce the completion of fencing at the Jewish cemetery of Buchach in the Ternopil region of Western Ukraine.
+The ESJF is delighted to announce the completion of fencing at the Buchach Jewish cemetery in the Ternopil region of Western Ukraine.

-This large Jewish cemetery has around 2,000 existing gravestones stretching back to the 1590s.
-Spread across some three hectares, it is the largest fencing project undertaken by the ESJF to date.
+This historic Jewish cemetery is home to around 2,000 existing gravestones, dating back to the 1590s.
+Ranging over some three hectares, it is the largest fencing project undertaken by the ESJF to date.

-At the end of the century Buchach became an important centre of the Jewish Enlightenment, when Pinchas Eliyahu Horowitz, author of “Sefer ha-Brit”, lived in the town).
+At the end of the century Buchach emerged as an important centre of the Jewish enlightenment, during which time Pinchas Eliyahu Horowitz, author of “Sefer ha-Brit”, lived in the city.

-But especially, the community is famous for its natives of the late 19th – early 20th century.
-Among them are Shmuel Yosef Agnon, the Nobel Literature laureate, born in Buchach in 1887 and who spent his childhood there; Emanuel Ringelblum, a prominent Jewish historian and a chronicler of the Warsaw ghetto, born in Buchach in 1900; and the famous Austrian Nazi hunter, Simon Wiesenthal, born in Buchach in 1908.
+However, the community is most famous for its inhabitants in the late 19th and early 20th centuries.
+Among these are Shmuel Yosef Agnon, the Nobel Literature laureate, born in Buchach in 1887, who spent his childhood there; Emanuel Ringelblum, a prominent Jewish historian and chronicler of the Warsaw ghetto, born in Buchach in 1900; and the famous Austrian Nazi hunter, Simon Wiesenthal, born in Buchach in 1908.